Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: Introduction

-In section \ref{automorphism_section}, we survey what the possible automorphism groups of a genus two curve are in every characteristic.
-This section is of independent interest, as we thoroughly describe the geometry of the automorphism strata and compute universal models for the curves in each stratum, extending the models described by Cardona and Quer \cite{Cardona2007CurvesD12} to work uniformly in every characteristic.
+In Section \ref{automorphism_section}, we survey what the possible automorphism groups of a genus two curve are in every characteristic.
+This section is of independent interest, as we provide a detailed description of the geometry of the automorphism strata and compute universal models for the curves in each stratum, extending the models described by Cardona and Quer \cite{Cardona2007CurvesD12} to work uniformly in every characteristic.
 In the case of curves with automorphism group $C_2^2$, we prove that this stratum can be related to a moduli space parametrising pairs of elliptic curves with level $2$ structures.\\

-In section \ref{EO_section}, we recall the description of the Ekedahl-Oort strata of the moduli space of abelian surfaces, and explain how to compute these strata from the description of the Hasse-Witt matrix.\\
+In Section \ref{EO_section}, we recall the description of the Ekedahl-Oort strata of the moduli space of abelian surfaces, and explain how to compute these strata from the description of the Hasse-Witt matrix.\\

-Finally, in section \ref{intersections_sec}, we present the main results of the paper, which are tables containing the dimensions and the number of irreducible components of the strata corresponding to the intersections of the automorphism and Ekedahl-Oort strata. \\
+Finally, in Section \ref{intersections_sec}, we present the main results of the chapter, which are tables containing the dimensions and the number of irreducible components of the strata corresponding to the intersections of the automorphism and the pullback of the Ekedahl-Oort strata inside $M_2$. \\